ON THIS PAGE: You will learn about the different types of treatments doctors use for children with DIG. Use the menu to see other pages.

 If treatment does not work

-Although treatment is successful for the majority of children with DIG, sometimes it is not.
+Although treatment is successful for many children with DIG, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called advanced or terminal disease.
 This diagnosis is stressful, and advanced DIG may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with a brain tumor.
 Use the menu to choose a different section to read in this guide.